Alexini007/ng-calculator/README.md

 The root path ('/') redirects to /calculator.
 The /calculator route loads the CaclulatorComponent.

-## Assumption Made
+## Assumptions Made
-- The app is developed accordingly to the native Windows calculator
+- The app is developed accordingly to the native Windows calculator.
 - An operator value is displayed in the top right corner to show the currently selected operation.
-- Input's lenght: Numbers that exceed 12 characters (including digits and the decimal point) are displayed with scientific notation.
+- Input's lenght: numbers that exceed 12 characters (including digits and the decimal point) are displayed with scientific notation.
-- The calculator supporst addition, subtraction, multiplication, division and modulus operations.
+- The calculator supporst addition, subtraction, multiplication, division and modulo operations.
 - The result of calculations is rounded to 6 decimal places.